Academic Senate ConstitutionAs amended in Spring 2021

 A simple majority vote of the electorate shall be required to amend this constitution.

 The Faculty Senate may develop and establish a set of by-laws.

-The adoption of by-laws shall require a simple majority vote of the total Faculty Senate.
+The adoption of by-laws shall require a simple majority vote of the total Academic Senate.

-This Faculty Senate constitution shall be adopted upon approval of a two-thirds vote of the total Electorate.
+This Academic Senate constitution shall be adopted upon approval of a two-thirds vote of the total Electorate.